nixworks/public/news/2014/02/19/index.md

 ##### Nadezhda Tolokonnikova
 ### [Nadezhda Tolokonnikova and Maria Alyokhina, former members of Pussy Riot, are arrested and subsequently released after protesting during the 2014 Winter Olympics in Sochi. ](/news/2014/02/19/nadezhda-tolokonnikova-and-maria-alyokhina-former-members-of-pussy-riot-are-arrested-and-subsequently-released-after-protesting-during-the.md)
-_Context: Sochi, Pussy Riot, 2014 Winter Olympics, Maria Alyokhina, Nadezhda Tolokonnikova_
+_Context: Nadezhda Tolokonnikova, Pussy Riot, Maria Alyokhina, 2014 Winter Olympics, Sochi_

 ##### Parliament of India
 ### [The Parliament of India passes a bill that would make the historic region of Telangana into a state. ](/news/2014/02/19/the-parliament-of-india-passes-a-bill-that-would-make-the-historic-region-of-telangana-into-a-state.md)